Create Search Index Directory & Set License from File in GroupDocs.Search for Java

 Conclusion

-You now know how to create a search index directory and apply a license from file using GroupDocs.Search for Java.
+You now know how to create a search index directory, build the search index, and apply a license from file using GroupDocs.Search for Java.
 This setup unlocks the full power of the library, letting you build robust search solutions for any document‑intensive application.

 Next steps: experiment with advanced query features like fuzzy search, Boolean operators, and custom scoring to tailor results to your business needs.